eCook Meal

 EATING TIME!

 Serve up a generous bowl of the Beef stew.
-Sprinkle over the chopped parsley, remaining olives, and the remaining chilli.
+Sprinkle over the chopped Parsley, remaining olives, and the remaining chilli.
 Crumble the drained feta over the salad and serve alongside the stew.
 Dig in, Chef!

 FRY TIME!